Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Introduction

 The paper is organized as follows.
-Section~\ref{sec:infrastructure} provides an overview of the testbed infrastructure, including the physical and digital components.
-Section~\ref{sec:digial_infrastructure} describes the simulation environments used for algorithm development and testing, including high-fidelity simulations, reduced-order models, and sensor simulations.
-Section~\ref{sec:physical_infrastructure} details the physical infrastructure of the MC-Lab, including the wave basin and hardware architecture of the C/S fleet.
-Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future work.
+Section \ref{sec:infrastructure} gives an overview of the testbed and details its physical infrastructure (Section \ref{sec:physical_infrastructure}), including the wave basin, model vessels, and hardware architecture of the C/S fleet.
+Section \ref{sec:digial_infrastructure} describes the digital infrastructure, covering the simulation environments, the digital twin, and the control and estimation software, along with the data made available to the community.
+Section \ref{sec:example_experiments} presents example experiments that showcase the testbed both for simulation and physical testing.
+Finally, Section \ref{sec:conclusion} concludes the paper and outlines future work.